scottfalbo/portfolio/README.md

   + Used jQuery ajax to call a method to see if the user is authenticated.
 If user is not logged in the secret entrance appears.
 If the user is logged in the secret lair appear.
 That's what I call my dashboard.
 + 06/23/2021
   + Added screaming Ethel favicon.
++ 07/10/2021
+  + Added an image upload input to the request form.
+    + Updated SendGridTemplate object to include the URIs of the uploaded images.
+  + Changed all image upload inputs to accept multiple files.
+    + Added a jQuery function to enforce a max upload size of 20mbs.

 + ### [Development Log](development.md#development-log)